pmitros/school-committee/schoolday.md

 It is possible but it's a big job.
 There are quite a few places we can work to make teachers' lives more pleasant and efficient, freeing up some time.
+Interacting with students is more fun than grading or meetings.
 There is a lot we can do with how we structure afterschool.
 There are many places we can improve things.
-But there are many things which we want to plan out and organize so this change doesn't do more harm than good.
+But this change needs to be planned out and organized so that it doesn't do more harm than good.

+While we're reworking the structure of the teacher workday, we also want to think through other programs which take time, especially around professional development and teacher mentorship.